 - A EUR 7.6 billion immediate increase of liquidity was provided;

 - 168 cohesion policy programmes have so far opted for 100% EU co-financing;

 - EUR 5.7 billion has been transferred between Funds and between categories of regions.

 The text above will be updated at the beginning of each month.
 The charts and the underlying data below will be updated daily powered with #ESIFOpenData.

 Bookmark this dashboard and check back for updates!

 2. TRACKING THE COHESION POLICY RESPONSE TO COVID-19

 Tracking the COVID-19 pandemic response poses a particular challenge in cohesion policy, which uses shared management across more than 390 programmes.
-The original financial and indicator monitoring systems were not designed to track the specific actions now being taken in the current situation.
+The original monitoring systems were not designed to track the exceptional flexibility measures recently introduced.
 For this reason, on 12 May 2020, the Commission services proposed new financial and output indicators - "common" COVID-19 indicators to be used by the national and regional programmes.

-For more information, click here: Commission non paper - Indicator metadata - FAQ - Dataset of COVID-19 indicator targets
+For more information on indicators, click here: Commission non paper - Indicator metadata - FAQ - Dataset of COVID-19 indicator targets

 The Commission therefore relies on two strands of information: